 My last undergrad co-op at Northeastern—technical writing for a financial software startup—started me on the path to computer science.
-I then went to Akamai Technologies, where I wrote documentation on computer networks.
-Now I’m at Rapid7, diving deep into cybersecurity automation software.
+I then went to Akamai Technologies, where I wrote documentation on computer networks before joining Rapid7 to document their security automation product.

 I found Align as I was forming my career plan: technology law focused on consumer data privacy.
 The program cares about people from a variety of backgrounds and leverages their diverse skills.
 That’s important.
 I knew Northeastern would get me ready for a tech career—not just give me a degree.